'What They Have Going Right Now Is Working': Former Broncos Linebacker Brandon Marshall

 “He can scramble.
 He can throw the deep ball, he can throw it underneath.
 I think Andy Reid is a great coach.
 He schemes it up, somebody is always open.
 Guys have to read their keys, and make sure they’re on point.”

-Following their game on Thrusday the Broncos will return to action on October 27th when they visit the Indianapolis Colts.
+Following their game on Thursday the Broncos will return to action on Oct.
+27, when they visit the Indianapolis Colts.

 You must log in to post a comment.